ikeronx/bookie_app/README.md

 # Overview 🧑‍💻
-<strong>BoOkie</strong> is a single-page CRUD application that allows a user to add, edit, delete, and save books which are stored in local storage via the Web Storage API.
+<strong>BoOkie</strong> is a single-page CRUD application that allows a user to add, edit, delete, and save books that are stored in local storage via the Web Storage API.

  <img src="https://thumbs.gfycat.com/NegligibleFriendlyDogwoodtwigborer-size_restricted.gif" target="_blank"/>